-Q magnets are a Quadrapolar magnet (four alternating poles NSNS) that produce an optimised field for enhanced effects.
+Q Magnets are a Quadrapolar magnet (four alternating poles NSNS) that produce an optimised field for enhanced effects.
 They are placed directly over the site of injury and/or the nerves that innervate that area so that the magnetic field envelopes the target tissue.
-So the design of the magnet and where it is placed is important.
+So the design of the magnet and accurate placement is essential for good results.

 Of course, Biomagnetic Pairing places bipolar magnet pairs over defined points on the body.